Crypto trading insights: Changelly’s interview with a professional trader

 How do you handle and manage market risk?

-Where do you see the state of c
+Where do you see the state of crypto market going forward?

 That’s it for today!
 Stay tuned for the hottest crypto news with our social media: